aethelredfx/liquid-shell/README.md

 nano ~/.config/waybar/config
 ```
 Press Ctrl + W and find "timezone"
-Replace London with your city
+Replace London with your city.
+In the "Pictures" directory, paste the wallpaper file in the format and name wallpaper.jpg